Manufacturing Services HSN Code 9988 and GST Rates [2026]

 What is HSN 9988?

-It refers to manufacturing or processing services on physical inputs owned by others, commonly known as job work under GST.
+HSN 9988 refers to manufacturing or processing services on physical inputs owned by others, commonly known as job work under GST.
+It covers a wide range of industries, including textiles, leather, food processing, machinery, and chemicals.

 What is the GST rate for SAC 9988 manufacturing services?